LeonardoDL/Laminaria/README.md

 ### Trivia

-Laminaria is a genus of brown algae commonly called "kelp".
-The color scheme is also based on it (blue for the sea and yellow/brown for the kelp).
+The name Laminaria is given after a genus of brown algae commonly called "kelp".
+The color scheme of the app is also based on it (blue for the sea and yellow/brown for the kelp).